micro/network/README.md

 ## Overview

-The Micro network is a global shared services network.
-Micro will enable users to run their own nodes that offer services to anyone else they peer with.
-Each node will act as a gateway to the entire network, allowing the owner to benefit financially from it's use.
-The network has the potential to unlock collaborative development and services reuse at scale in a way not yet seen outside of large tech companies.
+The Micro network is a protocol for communication between services across Micro deployments.
+It enables distributed and federated clusters to be built across platform boundaries using a header based protocol called MUCP.
+This can be used for cross region and cross org collaboration.
+MUCP is inspired by the SMTP protocol.

 ## Status

-The project is currently in the early design phase.
+Currently in the early design phase.

 ## Protocol